bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 - Incrementing advances the iterator.
 This probably maps to `FindNextFileW` on Windows. `FindNextFileW` receives the handle value and it uses it to store information on how far the iteration progressed.
-- A default constructed one servers as an end iterator
+- A default constructed one serves as an end iterator
 - The destructor of `std::filesystem::directory_iterator` probably calls `FindClose`.
 This frees the memory used to store how far the iteration progressed.